MaastrichtU-IDS/best-practices/README.md

 Best practices documentation website for the [Institute of Data Science](https://maastrichtuniversity.nl/ids) at Maastricht University.

-The documentation website at https://maastrichtu-ids.github.io/best-practices is **automatically updated** by a [GitHub Action](https://github.com/MaastrichtU-IDS/best-practices/actions) when a change is pushed to the `master` branch.
+The documentation website at https://maastrichtu-ids.github.io/best-practices is **automatically updated** by a [GitHub Action](https://github.com/MaastrichtU-IDS/best-practices/actions) when a change is pushed to the `main` branch.

 ## Contribute 👨‍💻